The paperback and the ebook are the two faces of self-publishing.

 Yet although it is still one of the two faces of self-publishing, many authors ignore the book.

-Oddly enough, Amazon is one of the companies that can make a book happen quickly, easily and cheaply via their Createspace print on demand subsidiary.
+Oddly enough, Amazon is one of the companies that can make a book happen quickly.
+You can publish paperbacks directly from the KDP (Kindle Direct Publishing) dashboard.

-No exclusivity, no special clauses and no rules that forbid you from offering your own book on your own website.
+No exclusivity, no special clauses and no rules that forbid you from offering your own book for sale on your own website.

 It’s easy to self-publish a book.